ryjen/jokeapp-droid/README.md

 - separation of data, domain and presentation layers
 - compose and material ui frameworks
 - kotlin state flow and coroutines
+- navigation with per-screen app bars, notifications and viewmodel sharing
 - redux reducers for viewmodel state
 - data IO is categorized: `asyncronous`, `syncronous`, `observable`, `local`, and `remote`